manuelpuchta/manuelpuchta.de/content/blog/2025-year-in-review/2025-year-in-review.md

 ## Recap: A lot has happened this year.

-1. Arriving in Berlin, sorta.
+1. Arriving in Berlin, kinda.

 ![View from the Humboldt Forum over Berlin](./recap-1.jpg)